What is threat hunting in cyber security?

 In cyber security, threat hunting is the act of proactively searching and monitoring networks, systems, endpoints, datasets etc. to identify any malicious behaviours or patterns that are not detected by existing security tools.

-In threat hunting, threat intelligence and data such as Indicators of Compromise (IOCs), Indicators of Attack (IOAs), attack tactics, techniques and procedures (TTPs) are monitored and observed within the organisation by automated security tools and human effort to stop potential threats before the breach actually happens.
+In threat hunting, threat intelligence and data such as Indicators of Compromise (IOCs), Indicators of Attack (IOAs), attack tactics, techniques and procedures (TTP) are monitored and observed within the organisation by automated security tools and human effort to stop potential threats before the breach actually happens.

 Threat indicators such as unknown or strange IP addresses, malware, phishing emails, unusual network traffic, unusual resource access etc. all help the threat hunters to determine whether an adversary is trying to attack their IT environment or if the environment is already compromised.